jinshub-com/blog/rust-book-quizzes/1-getting-started.md

 `cargo build --release` compiles the project with optimizations and stores the executable in the `target/release` directory.

+## Progress on this Page

+There are no quizzes for this chapter.

 ## References

 - Read this Chapter on the official Rust book: [Getting Started - The Rust Programming Language](https://doc.rust-lang.org/book/ch01-00-getting-started.html)